fxswiatowicz/cogs298-project/README.md

 ### Relationship to Research
 Reinforcement learning models lean on prior psychological research on how sensory inputs turn into actions in animals [(Mnih et al., 2015)](#sources).
 In the case of a RL model, the sensory information given to an agent is in the form of pixel values corresponding to an on-screen game state.
 With this data, the agent must, through trial and error, learn how choose actions that best maximize the total reward earned from intercting with the environment.

-### Input Data
+### Model Design
 In order to maximize the total reward, the agent must optimize the actions it takes in its environment (the policy).
 Following the MDP diagram, the agent must have access to the states and rewards given.
 The states are provided as an input layer of pixel information.
 This info is propagated through the network and provides an output that is the probability of going up or down.
-A snippet of code below shows this in action.
+The code below shows this in action.

 ``` python
 #init model